HenrikBengtsson/future/README.md

 +     c(b.pid = Sys.getpid(), b1.pid = b1, b2.pid = b2)
 + }
 > pid
-[1] 11943
+[1] 31757
 > a
-[1] 12005
+[1] 31821
 > b
  b.pid b1.pid b2.pid
- 12006  12006  12006
+ 31822  31822  31822
 ```
 By inspection the process IDs, we see that there are in total three different processes involved for resolving the futures.
-There is the main R process (pid=11943), and there are the two processes used by `a` (pid=12005) and `b` (pid=12006).
+There is the main R process (pid 31757), and there are the two processes used by `a` (pid 31821) and `b` (pid 31822).
 However, the two futures (`b1` and `b2`) that is nested by `b` are evaluated by the same R process as `b`.
 This is because nested futures use eager evaluation unless otherwise specified.
 There are a few reasons for this, but the main reason is that it protects us from spawning off a large number of background processes by mistake, e.g. via recursive calls.